 Clerkship in Neurology, MD-832

-The Neurology Clerkship is a four-week course designed for medical students from the University of Kentucky during which students will observe and practice the assessment and treatment of acute and chronic diseases of the nervous system.
-The rotation will focus on differential diagnosis, pathogenesis, and physical findings of common neurological diseases.
+The Neurology Clerkship is a four-week course for third-year medical students during which students will practice the assessment and treatment of acute and chronic diseases of the nervous system.
+The rotation will focus on differential diagnosis, pathogenesis, and physical findings of common neurological conditions.

-Students will gain comprehensive exposure to neurological topics through a combination of clinical experiences, didactic series, case discussion sessions, and independent study.
+Students will gain comprehensive exposure to neurological topics through clinical experiences, didactic series, case discussion sessions, and independent study.

 For clinical experiences, students will spend each of the four weeks on a different service, under the tutelage of resident and faculty physicians.
-One week will be spent on outpatient service at the Kentucky Neuroscience Institute, located at Kentucky Clinic.
-Three weeks will be spent on inpatient services: one week on General Neurology at UK Chandler Hospital or the Veterans Affairs Medical Center; one week on Stroke/Vascular Neurology at UK Chandler Hospital; and one week as a selective week, which students may choose to spend on General Consults, Child Neurology, or the Neurology Intensive Care Unit.
+One week will be spent on outpatient service at Kentucky Clinic or UK Neurology’s clinic at UK Good Samaritan.
+Three weeks will be spent on inpatient services: one week on General Neurology at UK Chandler Hospital or the Veterans Affairs Medical Center; one week on Stroke/Vascular Neurology at UK Chandler Hospital; and one week as a selective week, which students may choose to spend on General Consults, Child Neurology, the Neurology Intensive Care Unit, or Interventional Neuroradiology.